d3vgru/nodetsam/README.md

 ## Compatibility

-Client should be able to connect in native, OStatus-compliant, GNU social, and Mastodon modes
+Client should be able to connect in native (ActivityPub), OStatus-compliant, GNU social, and Mastodon modes

-Server should be able to provide API for clients from GNU social and Mastodon
+Server should be able to provide API for clients from GNU social, Mastodon, and does ActivityPub have a client?

-Storage should be able to use native, GNU social, or Mastodon schema
+Storage should be able to use native (ActivityPub), GNU social, or Mastodon schema

 ## P2P mode